 User engagement involves a mixture of quantitative and qualitative analysis.
 Quantitative analysis offers useful patterns and is generally more scalable and easier to conduct.
 User engagement also involves contextual study and ethnography.
 These provide information about the people, what their routines are in daily life and what their needs are for which they have visited the electronic website, physical store or workplace.

-A few weeks back, I walked into a Wells Fargo branch in San Jose, to conduct a normal banking chores of depositing a check.
+A few weeks back, I walked into a bank branch in San Jose, to conduct a normal banking chores of depositing a check.
 I was overwhelmed by warm greetings from the store manager, Robert Borcherding, and he offered to fill out the pay-in-slip while I was waiting in the queue for the teller.
 Realizing it might take longer, he came by again to offer assistance and accept my check for the deposit by personal banker.
 He kept talking and displaying his humility to offer the best care he could while I stayed in the branch.

 Last week, when I walked in his branch again for some other banking transaction, I was pleasantly surprised to receive his personal greetings where he greeted me by name with smiles and again offered to assist with humility.
 I could see his urgency to satisfy me the fullest.
 This time, I was in his branch to meet his banking manager, Rosa S. Aguirre, regarding a refinance.
 When he saw that she was still busy with another customer, he offered to help speed up the process by making all the necessary photo copies of my documents that she might need.
 While he was doing this act of an extended personalized service, he was winning my trust and my heart in the process.
 By then, Rosa was free and ready to meet with me with all my documents in hand.
-I would categorize this act as a clear display of personalization that would go a long way in building trust and gaining, growing and retaining business for his store and for Wells Fargo in general.
+I would categorize this act as a clear display of personalization that would go a long way in building trust and gaining, growing and retaining business for his store and for the bank in general.
 On the other hand, I have receive numerous aggressive and disturbing call center calls from a competitor bank for their services and I refuse to take those calls.
 I am sure many of you have encountered similar situations in your lives and we can all appreciate the significance of personalization and personalized care in business settings.

 Customer services have been widely used and misused and now businesses need to re-evaluate the paradigm shift of customers’ needs and expectations.
 With recent technology and tools, we can easily build and deploy virtual web stores to deliver consumers near real-time, personalized user experiences.